 Title and Organization:

-Beth A. Brooke-Marciniak is Global Vice Chair, Public Policy at EY and is a member of the firm’s Global Executive Board.
-Beth has public policy responsibility for the firm’s operations in over 150 countries.
-In addition, she is the global sponsor for EY’s Diversity and Inclusiveness efforts.
-She has been named ten times to the list of Forbes "World's 100 Most Powerful Women", and was named Woman of the Year by Concern Worldwide.
+Beth A. Brooke-Marciniak retired as the Global Vice Chair, Public Policy at EY and a member of the firm’s Global Executive Board.
+Beth had public policy responsibility for the firm’s operations in over 150 countries.
+In addition, she was the global sponsor for EY’s Diversity and Inclusiveness efforts.
+She has been named eleven times to the list of Forbes "World's 100 Most Powerful Women", and was named Woman of the Year by Concern Worldwide.
 In 2017, Beth received the Theodore Roosevelt Award, the top individual honor bestowed by the US National Collegiate Athletic Association (NCAA).
 She has also been inducted into the Indiana Basketball Hall of Fame.

 During the Clinton Administration, she worked in the U.S. Department of the Treasury, where she was responsible for all tax policy matters related to insurance and managed care.
 She played important roles in the healthcare reform and Superfund reform efforts.

-Beth played basketball at Purdue University where she earned her undergraduate degree with highest distinction and has received an honorary doctorate from Purdue and Indiana University.
+Beth played basketball at Purdue University where she earned her undergraduate degree with highest distinction and has received honorary doctorates from Purdue and Indiana University and Babson College.